3 years full-time (plus optional placement year)

 QS ranks our Department of History in the World Top 100 (QS World University Rankings 2019) and 6th in the UK (Complete University Guide 2020).

-The History of Art is a Top 5 UK department (Times and Sunday Times Good University Guide 2019).
+The History of Art is 5th, and History is 7th in the UK (Times and Sunday Times Good University Guide 2020).

 Students normally divide their modules equally between the History and History of Art departments.
 This may vary slightly if you take an elective module in another department.